Euphoria (American TV series): Season 2

-The series's second season received mostly positive reviews, with critics praising the performances and visuals but criticizing the pace and characterization.
-On Rotten Tomatoes, the second season received a score of 78%, based on 113 reviews.
+The second season received mostly positive reviews, with critics praising the performances and visuals but criticizing the pace and characterization.
+On Rotten Tomatoes, the second season received a score of 78%, based on 113 reviews, with an average rating of 6.9/10.
 The site's critical consensus reads, "As willfully provocative as ever in its second season, Euphoria still isn't for all tastes—but when its addictive ingredients are mixed just right, the results remain intoxicating."
-Metacritic assigned the season a score of 74 out of 100 based on 19 reviews.
-IndieWire's Ben Travers criticized the sexual content but appreciated Zendaya's performance, writing, "After seven of the eight episodes, Season 2 is exactly what a drama seeking to spark conversation fears most: It's skippable."
+Metacritic assigned the second season a score of 74 out of 100, based on 19 critic reviews.
+IndieWires Travers criticized the sexual content but appreciated Zendaya's performance, writing, "After seven of the eight episodes, Season 2 is exactly what a drama seeking to spark conversation fears most: It's skippable."
 Rebecca Nicholson for The Guardian gave the second season two out of five, writing, "this long-awaited second season has decided to lean into its crueller instincts".

-USA Today's Patrick Ryan praised the performances of Zendaya, Schafer, and Fike, but wrote that "the new episodes are much less captivating when they shift their focus away from Rue and Jules".
+Season 3

+On Rotten Tomatoes, the third season received a score of 44%, based on 76 reviews, with an average rating of 5.8/10.
+The site's critical consensus reads, "Euphoria returns with less than the sum of its parts in a disjointed cavalcade of forced narratives that leave its talented cast stranded in the wind."
+Metacritic assigned the third season a score of 56 out of 100, based on 27 critic reviews.
+Daniel Fienberg wrote in The Hollywood Reporter, "Zendaya still dazzles, but has Sam Levinson's HBO drama aged out of relevance?"
+New Statesmans Catharine Hughes was highly critical, writing, "Levinson has brought this cast, at the height of their fame, back for what feels more like a humiliation ritual than a victory lap.
+These actors have graduated from Euphoria High, and the thing with school reunions is that no one wants to go to them."
+Variety wrote that the season "feels like entertaining but disjointed fan fiction."